wntrblm/nox/docs/config.rst

     def other_func(session):
         pass

 You may define sessions using either the decorator or the naming convention.
-There is one difference between these: if you use the decorator, then sessions will be run by nox in the order that they appear in the noxfile.
-If you define sessions using the naming convention, they run in alphabetical order.

-If you mix and match the two methods, all sessions defined using the decorator are run first (in order), followed by all sessions defined by the naming convention, alphabetically.

-SessionConfig object
+This can affect the execution order as described in the :ref:`usage docs<session_execution_order>`.

+You can also parametrize sessions as described in :ref:`parametrized sessions <parametrized>`.

+Configuring sessions
 --------------------

 .. module:: nox.sessions

-Nox will call your sessions functions with a :class:`SessionConfig` object.
+Nox will call your session functions with a :class:`SessionConfig` object.
+You use this object to tell nox how to create your session and which actions to run.
+Session configuration is *declarative*, nox runs your session function first to gather the list of things to do, then executes them separately.

 .. autoclass:: SessionConfig
     :members: